Our Care Home

 An extended bungalow, Cresta feels very much like home with 21 bedrooms, all on the ground floor, and most bedrooms have en-suite facilities.
-In addition, there are a number of assisted baths, toilets and a shower located around the building, as well as numerous hoists and aids to assist those less mobile.
+Also, there are many assisted baths, toilets and a shower located around the building, as well as numerous hoists and aids to help those less mobile.
 There are two separate lounges with views over the garden and a large dining room located centrally in the home.
-Cresta Lodge has attractively laid-out gardens and two patio areas which offer a safe, welcoming area to relax.
+Cresta Lodge has attractively laid-out gardens and two patio areas which offer a safe, welcoming space to relax.

-On a resident’s arrival, we go through an individual and detailed plan of care which will be updated on a regular basis to suit the resident’s specific and varying needs.
+On a resident’s arrival, we go through an individual and detailed plan of care which will be updated regularly to suit the resident’s specific and varying needs.

-We also encourage relatives to bring family photographs, favourite pictures and mementos.
-In particular, may we request an old photograph of the resident in their ‘early years’, or a picture of something they were proud of, or loved – like their first car or family pet, or enjoying a hobby.
-We then place this in a frame on the door of their bedroom, thus helping to identify their own room.
-Residents are encouraged to surround themselves with their own belongings so as to make the space as familiar and homely as possible.
+We also encourage relatives to bring family photographs, favourite pictures and mementoes.
+In particular, may we request an old picture of the resident in their ‘early years’, or a picture of something they were proud of or loved – like their first car or family pet, or enjoying a hobby.
+We then place this in a frame on the door of their bedroom, thus helping to identify their room.
+Residents are encouraged to surround themselves with their belongings to make the space as familiar and homely as possible.

-All food is cooked on the premises using fresh produce from local suppliers and our menus are sympathetic to the typical choices of elderly people with dementia, paying close attention to nutrition.
+All food is cooked on the premises using fresh produce from local suppliers, and our menus are sympathetic to the common choices of elderly people with dementia, paying close attention to nutrition.
 We also tailor the varied menus to meet any special dietary requirements our residents may have.